buitai97/book-store-frontend/README.md

 # 📚 Book Store Application

 An online **Book Store** web application where users can browse, search, and purchase books.
-The project provides features like user authentication, product management, a shopping cart, and secure payment integration.
+The project provides features like user authentication, product management, a shopping cart.

 ---